SSSD/sssd.io/src/contrib/mmap_cache.rst

 Traditionally there are ``struct passwd`` and ``struct group`` to map the UID or GID with a single name and the ``getpwnam``, ``getpwuid``, ``getgrnam`` and ``getgrgid`` calls are used to find the ID for a name and vice versa.
-But there is not restriction that the names used as first argument to ``getpwnam`` or ``getgrnam`` have to be the same as the ones returned as ``pw_name`` or ``gr_name`` in the related structs. ``pw_name`` and ``gr_name`` returned in ``struct passwd`` and ``struct group`` respectively can be considered a canonical names.
-The names used as first argument for ``getpwnam`` and ``getgrnam``, as long as they are differ from the canonical name, can be considered as alias names.
+But there is no restriction that the names used as first argument to ``getpwnam`` or ``getgrnam`` have to be the same as the ones returned as ``pw_name`` or ``gr_name`` in the related structs. ``pw_name`` and ``gr_name`` returned in ``struct passwd`` and ``struct group`` respectively can be considered as canonical names.
+The names used as first argument for ``getpwnam`` and ``getgrnam``, as long as they differ from the canonical name, can be considered as alias names.

 Coming back to the memory mapped cache.
 The user and group data in the memory cache only contain a single name, the canonical name.
 This means a user or group entry can be only found in the memory mapped cache if the canonical name is used to lookup the entry.
-The is in general not an issue with many Unix/Linux based use case.
-But if e.g. the users are managed in Active Directory there might be different expectations about the name format, see e.g. `MSDN: User Name Formats`_.
+There is not an issue with many Unix/Linux based use case in general, but if the users are managed in Active Directory there might be different expectations about the name format, see e.g. `MSDN: User Name Formats`_.
 Besides the short *logon name* the fully-qualified *user principal name (UPN)* or the old NT style *down-level logon name* can be used.
 What makes it even worse is that names in AD are treated case-insensitive.

 .. _MSDN\: User Name Formats: https://msdn.microsoft.com/de-de/library/windows/desktop/aa380525(v=vs.85).aspx